The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 "We're concerned about how the workers are being treated and how the changes are being introduced and why there is a perceived lack of job, why the company is touting this as possible redundancies."

-The Warehouse said it would need 100 jobs for the centralised distribution facility but Davis said it was alarming it had not said it would rehire the 150 expected to be affected by redundancies.
+The Warehouse said it would need 100 jobs for the centralised distribution facility.

 "They said there was going to be new roles available at the distribution centre which will be great for the Auckland workers, however, with the pilot in the regional areas and Auckland they have failed to impose and kind of hiring freeze.
 They told the union they would put a hiring freeze across all brands - that has not occurred."